I have over 25 years of experience as a professional theatre director, movement director, dramaturg and writer.

 2011 - present

 Based in Copenhagen, working in Denmark, England, Luxemburg.
-Written 3 new plays, directed 4 plays, choreographed a pantomime, co-produced two new musicals and a cabaret.
+Written 8 new shows, directed numerous plays and pantomimes, co-produced new musicals and a cabaret.
 Plus workshops and development projects, drama school work and summer schools.

 SKUESPILLERAKADEMIET (The Acting Academy.)
 TUTOR